Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: The fundamental element: A single snapping shell

 \subsection{Origin of instability}

-Thus far, our analysis has been predicated on the assumption that the deformation remains axisymmetric.
-However, in some scenarios, a visible azimuthal instability occurs (see fig.~\ref{fig:ElementBuckling}A).
-It is natural to treat this as a buckling instability, about which the boundary layer theory we developed gives two insights: firstly, both the hoop and radial stresses are negative (compressive) in some region close to the join between sheet and shell, see fig.~\ref{fig:ElementBuckling}B. Secondly, in the axisymmetric state, the hoop stress is an order $\lambdas$ larger than the radial stress and so we might expect relieving the hoop compression by azimuthal buckling might be more energetically favourable than relieving the radial compression by buckling in the radial direction.
+The analyses of Sections \ref{sec:Bistability} and \ref{sec:DeformedElementShape} were predicated on the assumption that the deformation remains axisymmetric.
+However, in some scenarios, a visible azimuthal instability occurs (see Fig.~\ref{fig:ElementBuckling}A,B).
+It is natural to treat this as a buckling instability and the boundary layer theory just presented gives two insights: firstly, both the hoop and radial stresses are negative (compressive) in some region close to the join between sheet and shell, see Fig.~\ref{fig:ElementBuckling}C,D. Secondly, in the axisymmetric state, the hoop stress is an order $\lambdas$ larger than the radial stress (from Fig.~\ref{fig:ElementBuckling}C, $\sigma_{rr} \sim \lambda_s^{-2}$, while from Fig.~\ref{fig:ElementBuckling}D, $\sigma_{\theta\theta}\sim \lambda_s^{-1}$); therefore we might expect relieving the hoop compression by azimuthal buckling to be more energetically favourable than relieving the radial compression by buckling in the radial direction.

-While this qualitative discussion explains the origin of the instability, to go further we consider analogies with related problems.
-The fundamental problem we consider has some similarities with the Lam\'{e} problem \cite{Coman2007,Davidovitch2011} in which an annular sheet is subject to different internal and external tensions; in particular, here an annular sheet (the skirt) is subject to a radial displacement at its inner edge and suffers an azimuthal instability as a result.
-In the Lam\'{e} problem, there are two dimensionless parameters: one corresponding to the ratio of the applied tensions (or imposed displacements) and the other related to the ease with which the sheet bends (the `bendability' \cite{Davidovitch2011}).
-As a result, for a fixed bendability one can consider gradually increasing the tension ratio until a small, buckled perturbation with a preferred wavenumber appears (as an eigenfunction of the problem).
-This is a `Near threshold' analysis.
+While this qualitative discussion explains the origin of the instability, to go further would require a more detailed analysis, along the lines of standard post-buckling analyses.
+On the face of it, the fundamental problem we consider has some similarities with the Lam\'{e} problem \cite[][]{Coman2007,Davidovitch2011} in which an annular sheet is subject to different internal and external tensions; in particular, here an annular sheet (the skirt) is subject to a radial displacement at its inner edge and suffers an azimuthal instability as a result.